mrkajetanp/workload-processor/README.md

 # workload-processor

-This project is an automated workload processor designed to be a simplified way of applying analysis provided by [Lisa](https://github.com/ARM-software/lisa) to workloads created by [workload-automation](https://github.com/ARM-software/workload-automation)
+Automated workload processor designed to be a simplified way of applying analysis provided by [Lisa](https://github.com/ARM-software/lisa) to workloads created by [workload-automation](https://github.com/ARM-software/workload-automation)
 It came around as a way of automating my own workflows and so to a large extent it comes as-is and it very likely contains many assumptions about how certain things are done that might not be the case for others.

 ## Installing

-This project is built on top of [Lisa](https://github.com/ARM-software/lisa) and Lisa needs to be installed for it to work.
+workload-processor is built on top of [Lisa](https://github.com/ARM-software/lisa) and Lisa needs to be installed for it to work.

 1. Clone and install Lisa (follow instructions from the project)
 2. Clone this project (`git clone https://github.com/mrkajetanp/workload-processor`)